Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-6.md

 In hex arch terms, an output port is an interface that requires an implementation which is an adapter.

 ## 60-009 Implementing Messaging module Adding Mapper and Publishers
+In the messaging module, we use generic kafka modules(the `kafka` sub-module of the infrastructure module) to implement the adapters for the publisher output ports of the domain layer.
+Also in the messaging module we will create the kafka listener implementations to be used by the domain layer.

+The publisher output ports of the domain layer, are implemented in the messaging module.
+For example, `PaymentCompletedMessagePublisher` is implemented in the messaging module.

+We won't try to generalize the code for `publisher.kafka` package of `payment-messaging` module, so that we would have 1 class for all types of payment statuses.
+Instead, we will keep each publisher separate to keep the possibility of changing them separately for different reasons.

 ## 61-010 Implementing Messaging module Adding Listeners

 ## 62-011 Implementing Container module